dennis-kachila/Medical-GAS-Pipeline-Control-Project/README.md

 ## Project Files

-This project contains several important files:
+This project contains several files:

 - `main.cpp`: This is the main file where the program starts.
 It initializes the necessary classes and starts the main loop.